superfly/fly_postgres_elixir/README.md

 If your application is deployed to multiple Fly.io regions, the instances (or nodes) must be clustered together.

-Through ENV configuration, you can to tell the app which region is the "primary" region.
+Through ENV configuration, you tell the app which region is the "primary" region.

 `fly.toml`